Cleveland Workers’ Comp Medical Treatment Guidelines

 Because serious injuries involve longer recovery time and higher medical expenses, compensation for these injuries is greater.
 Serious injuries also can result in permanent lifelong injuries or the lost use of a body part.
 In these cases, you need additional compensation for ongoing and future medical needs and lost ability to earn a living.
 The attorneys at Robin J. Peterson Company, LLC have successfully helped seriously injured workers get the compensation they need to treat their injuries and support their families.

 - Permanent total disability – If your injury is so serious as to make it impossible for you to perform any type of employment, you are entitled to greater compensation to make up for the loss of future earning capacity.
 Numerous factors, such as age, work history and the severity of your injury, are used to evaluate your future work potential.

 - Schedule loss compensation/awards (amputation) – If your injury resulted in a serious injury such as loss of vision, loss of hearing, permanent impairment of a body part or an amputation, you are entitled to additional compensation for that loss.

 - Civil damages from a third party – If defective machinery or equipment, or the actions of a third party, caused your work-related injury, you may have a civil claim against them.
 Unlike workers’ compensation, the monetary damages awarded in civil suits are unlimited.

-Contact us, for a northeast Ohio workplace accident attorney who will help you get medical benefits and compensation for your serious injury.
+Contact us, for a Cleveland workplace accident attorney who will help you get medical benefits and compensation for your serious injury.